RushitSolanki/lanshare/README.md

 - **Real-time Peer Management**: Maintain an up-to-date list of available peers
 - **Automatic Cleanup**: Remove stale peers that haven't been seen for 30 seconds
 - **Cross-platform**: Works on Windows, macOS, and Linux
+- **Modern Icon Assets**: Updated and expanded icon set for all major platforms

 ## UDP Peer Discovery System